CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.4 IT cabling.txt

 #### INF.4.A4 Requirements Analysis for IT Cabling

 Basically, an analysis of the requirements that have an influence on the future-proof, needs-based and economic execution of IT cabling should be carried out.
-In it SHOULD first the short-term planned use by the users in the institution and on that basis the longer-term development of the IT-use be estimated.
+In it SHOULD first the short-term planned use by the users in the institution and on that basis the longer-term development of the IT use be estimated.
 In addition, the protection goals of availability, integrity, and confidentiality must be considered in IT cabling requirements analysis.

 #### INF.4.A5 Decrease in IT cabling [Head of Building Services]

 The IT cabling SHOULD be subjected to a approval process.
 This SHOULD only take place when all the tasks to be carried out have been completed, the contractor has notified the measure of acceptance and the inspections by the contracting authority have revealed no unacceptable shortcomings.
-The acceptance date SHOULD be selected in time so that the controls for acceptance can be prepared in sufficient time.
+The acceptance date SHOULD be selected in time so that the controls can be prepared for acceptance in sufficient time.
 Upon acceptance, the information security aspects MUST be controlled.
 For the acceptance protocol a checklist SHOULD be prepared.
 The checklist SHOULD also contain points regarding general requirements for the operating rooms.
 The acceptance report MUST be signed by the participants and responsible persons.

 #### INF.4.A6 Continuous updating and revision of network documentation

 The documentation of IT cabling SHOULD be considered and treated as an integral part of any change in the network.
 In this case, all documentation areas affected by the change SHOULD easily be recorded and adapted.
 It should also be examined whether the use of document management for network documentation is appropriate.

-#### INF.4.A7 Removing and Disabling IT Cabling No More Needed [Home Applicator]
+#### INF.4.A7 Removing and Deactivating Unnecessary IT Cabling [Haustechnik Manager]

 If IT cabling is no longer needed, it should be removed professionally and completely.
-IT cabling, which can be usefully used as a reserve with existing technology, SHOULD be maintained in an operational state.
+IT cabling, which can be usefully used as a reserve with existing technology, SHOULD be maintained in an operational condition.
 Basically, an overview of cables that are no longer needed should be set up and the deactivation or dismantling / removal of the cables should be documented on the basis of this documentation.
 Subsequently, the documentation listing the inventory of IT cabling MUST be updated.

 #### INF.4.A8 Fire isolation of paths [Head of Building Services]